jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/1_Motiv.typ

 The negative impact of aircraft emissions on the environment is a growing concern for governments, industry stakeholders, and consumers.
 This dichotomy between the essential nature of aviation and its environmental footprint underscores the urgent need for sustainable solutions in this sector, providing a compelling motivation for the research presented in this thesis.

 To maintain the benefits of aircraft while addressing environmental concerns, more environmentally friendly alternatives are in high demand.
 The environmental impact of aviation is significant and cannot be neglected, primarily due to the emissions produced when aircraft burn fuel.
 These emissions include carbon dioxide (CO2), nitrogen oxides (NOx), and sulfur dioxide (SO2), all of which contribute to climate change and air pollution @Rupcic2023.
 The magnitude of this issue is reflected in policy initiatives such as the European Commission's Flightpath 2050 @Zaporozhets2021.
 This document sets ambitious goals for the aviation industry, including a 75% reduction in CO2 emissions and a 90% reduction in NOx emissions per passenger kilometer @Zaporozhets2021.
 These targets underscore the urgent need for innovative solutions in aviation technology and fuel systems.

-One promising approach to meeting these environmental difficulties, as mentioned in @chap_0_1, is the replacement of current kerosene with hydrogen.
+One promising approach to meeting these environmental concerns, as mentioned in @chap_0_1, is the replacement of current kerosene with hydrogen.
 In addition to eliminating certain environmental impacts, hydrogen possesses specific properties that could be highly beneficial for aviation.
-Nevertheless, lack of awareness or mishandling of these properties could cause serious damage to humans and the surrounding environment @Hu2023.
+Nevertheless, lack of awareness of or mishandling of these properties could cause serious damage to humans and the surrounding environment @Hu2023.
 Furthermore, there remain numerous open questions and hurdles regarding the practical implementation of hydrogen in aviation.
 These considerations hold particular relevance when conducting experimental structural validation tests that are mandatory for certifying any aircraft.
 A more detailed examination of hydrogen's properties and challenges can be found in @chap_2_0 to @chap_2_2.